redox-os/website/content/news/this-month-250531.md

 ## Documentation Improvements

-- (doc) Ribbon did many improvements, fixed and cleanup to the [porting documentation](https://doc.redox-os.org/book/porting-applications.html)
+- (doc) Ribbon applied many improvements, fixes and cleanup to the [porting documentation](https://doc.redox-os.org/book/porting-applications.html)
 - (doc) Ribbon improved the [Microkernels](https://doc.redox-os.org/book/microkernels.html) page
 - (doc) Ribbon replaced Rufus by [balenaEtcher](https://etcher.balena.io/) as the recommended method to flash the Redox image to a USB drive on Windows
 - (doc) Ribbon added the porting recomendation to use the FreeBSD dependencies of programs to avoid Linux-specific kernel features present on Linux dependencies which don't work on Redox